 In 2006, the RDP Board of Directors adopted a vision for downtown Riverside, and a new mission for RDP to reflect that vision.
 The vision and mission drove the development of goals and a strategic plan for the future.
+The current strategic plan was adopted in September 2011 to cover the three year period from 2011 to 2013.

-The vision adopted was as follows: "Downtown Riverside is the regional destination for businesses and service industries.
+RDP's vision for downtown Riverside is as follows: "Downtown Riverside is the regional destination for businesses and service industries.
 With employment opportunities and attractive locations for growth, downtown Riverside is recognized for the quality of its cultural life, concentration of arts, educational programs, and urban living opportunities".

-The mission adopted was as follows: "The Riverside Downtown Partnership will promote, represent, and manage an environment to support downtown Riverside as a regional destination for economic, arts, cultural, and residential uses."
+RDP's mission is as follows: "The Riverside Downtown Partnership will promote, represent, and manage an environment to support downtown Riverside as a regional destination for economic, arts, cultural, and residential uses."